dplgpr90/MySqlStatementConverter/README.md

-# Insert2Update
+# MySqlStatementConverter
-Insert to update converter
+MySql statement converter.

+Up to now: insert to update.

 TODO:

 1 - values as string

 2 - where condition (ie. params to specify columns to be used in the where condition and not in set clause)